 From the main menu, select a tool window under.

 Use the corresponding shortcut, for example, Alt+2 to open the Files tool window.
-If there is no shortcut for a tool window, you can assign it as described in Keyboard shortcuts.
+If there is no shortcut for a tool window, you can assign it as described in Configure keyboard shortcuts.

 Click the corresponding tool window button on the tool window bar.